TrailsofGold/whitepaper/docs/game_concept/treasures.md

 | 12 to 16     	| 20 to 30           	|
 | more than 20 	| 40 to 60           	|

+### VS mode

+In VS mode treasures are spawned where the most solo mode treasures (not expired) are.

+A new VS mode treasure is spawned every 2 hours.

+If there is no VS treasure in a 5km range arround the player when he/she selects a VS mode hunt: he/she is warned that there is no treasure around, so that he/she does not waste a hunt for nothing.

 ## Location

+### Solo mode

-Treasures location are set in a 5km range around the player when he/she starts the hunt.
+In solo mode, treasures location are set in a 5km range around the player when he/she starts the hunt.

 The distance to the player is influenced by the ship speed skill: the faster a ship is, the higher the probability is to have treasures closer to the player.